candrasc/BasketBall-WinPrediction/README.md

 Accuracy: 0.666, AUC: 0.694 log loss: 0.616

 ### Using a Neural Net
-Finally, we use a neural network without any feature selection as it is not required.
-I ran the neural net with 8 hidden layers, 5,000 epochs, batch size of 512.
+Finally, I use a neural network on the preprocessed data from our log reg classifier.
+I opted for simple Keras Sequential netowrk with 8 hidden layers; running 5,000 epochs with a batch size of 512.

-It returned a marginally better Accuracy and AUC.
+It returned a better Accuracy and AUC than the log reg classifier.

 Accuracy: 0.672, AUC: 0.708